apache/druid/docs/data-management/automatic-compaction.md

   ~ under the License.
   -->

 In Apache Druid, compaction is a special type of ingestion task that reads data from a Druid datasource and writes it back into the same datasource.
 A common use case for this is to [optimally size segments](../operations/segment-optimization.md) after ingestion to improve query performance.
 Automatic compaction, or auto-compaction, refers to the system for automatic execution of compaction tasks issued by Druid itself.
-Note that auto-compaction differs from [manual compaction](./manual-compaction.md).
+In addition to auto-compaction, you can perform [manual compaction](./manual-compaction.md) using the Overlord APIs.

 :::info
  Auto-compaction skips datasources that have a segment granularity of `ALL`.